TTS-Curriculum/java-shape-example/README.md

 2. If git is not already installed on your machine, download and install it.

-3. Once git is installed, navigate to where you want to store this project on your computer.
+3. Once git is installed, navigate using a terminal or putty to where you want to store this project on your computer.

 4. Click on the `Clone or Download` button for this repo.
 Be sure to click on `Use HTTP` link and copy url.